-- Murr et al. 2011 reported the results of the CONSENSUS II trial which assessed the safety, effectiveness, and performance of the PROPEL device when used following FESS in patients with ethmoid CRS in 50 participants (n=50).
-Forty-three patients received the 23 mm PROPEL Sinus Implant and 7 patients received a shorter version.
+- Murr et al. (2011) reported the results of the CONSENSUS II trial, which assessed the safety, effectiveness, and performance of the PROPEL device when used following FESS in patients with ethmoid CRS in 50 participants (n = 50).
+Forty-three patients received the 23-mm PROPEL Sinus Implant, and seven patients received a shorter version.
 Patients and providers were blinded to which stent was placed via block randomization.
-All patients were placed on a 14-day course of antibiotics the day prior to surgery and no additional steroids (including nasal steroids) were allowed for the first month following surgery.
-The authors reported statistically significant reduction in ethmoid sinus inflammation compared to the control implant at Day 21 and statistically significant reductions in inflammation were also observed at Day 30 and Day 45.
-The SINUVA implant reduced the frequency of medial turbinate lateralization, the development of significant adhesions, and polypoid formation at day 30 compared to the control implant. - Marple et al. 2012 assessed the safety and effectiveness of the PROPEL device following bilateral ethmoidectomy for patients with CRS in ADVANCE II.
-The study is a prospective, randomized, double-blind, intra-patient controlled, multi-center trial involving 105 patients (n=105/210 sinuses).
-Participants were randomized to receive the treatment device in one ethmoid sinus or an identical device non-drug-eluting stent device in the contralateral ethmoid sinus.
-No additional steroids were administered 30 days after procedure.
-Primary safety endpoint of the absence of clinically significant increased ocular pressure through day 90 following the procedure was met.
-The drug-releasing implant noted a 29.0% relative reduction in post-operative interventions, a 52% decrease in lysis of adhesions, and relative reduction in frank polyposis was 44.9% compared to control sinuses with non-drug-releasing implants.
-Study limitations include intra-patient trial design where both sinuses had implants, one with steroid and the other without drug which does not allow for comparative of post-operative outcomes of the device with outcomes with standard of care.
+All patients were placed on a 14-day course of antibiotics the day prior to surgery, and no additional steroids (including nasal steroids) were allowed for the first month following surgery.
+The authors reported a statistically significant reduction in ethmoid sinus inflammation compared to the control implant at day 21 and statistically significant reductions in inflammation were also observed at days 30 and 45.
+The SINUVA implant reduced the frequency of medial turbinate lateralization, the development of significant adhesions, and polypoid formation at day 30 compared to the control implant. - Marple et al. (2012) assessed the safety and effectiveness of the PROPEL device following bilateral ethmoidectomy for patients with CRS in ADVANCE II.
+The study is a multi-center, prospective, randomized, double-blind, intra-patient-controlled trial with 105 patients (n = 105 / 210 sinuses).
+Participants were randomly assigned to either the treatment device in one ethmoid sinus or an identical non-drug-eluting stent device in the contralateral ethmoid sinus.
+No additional steroids were administered for 30 days after the procedure.
+The primary safety endpoint of the absence of clinically significant increase in ocular pressure through day 90 following the procedure was met.
+The drug-releasing implant noted a 29.0% relative reduction in post-operative interventions, a 52% decrease in lysis of adhesions, and a relative reduction in frank polyposis of 44.9% compared to control sinuses with non-drug-releasing implants.
+Study limitations include an intra-patient trial design where both sinuses had implants, one with steroid and the other without drug, which does not allow for a comparison of post-operative outcomes of the device with outcomes with standard of care.

-A meta-analysis of the two trials conducted by Murr et al. and Marple et al. indicated a significant reduction in postoperative interventions (35%), adhesion and lysis (51%), and need for oral steroids in treated sinuses (40%) in the 143 patients that received a steroid-releasing implant compared to control sinuses that received a nondrug implant (Han et al. 2012).
+A meta-analysis of the two trials conducted by Murr et al. and Marple et al. found a significant reduction in postoperative interventions (35%), adhesion and lysis (51%), and the need for oral steroids in treated sinuses (40%), in the 143 patients who received a steroid-releasing implant compared to control sinuses that received a nondrug implant (Han et al. 2012).